olton/mina-node-monitor/README.md

 - `blockDiff` - difference in blocks with MinaExplorer at which an alert will be sent
 - `host` - IP and PORT on which the server will run
 - `graphql` - Mina node GraphQL address
+- `canRestartNode` - if true, server can restart mina node
+- `restartAfter` - value in minutes, if node synced and height is lower from Mina Explorer within the specified time, node will restart after this interval
+- `restartCmd` - command for restart mina node

 ### Build web client
 To build client use command: